ztalab/ZAPortal/CONTRIBUTING.md

 - Issue/Proposal: Used for items that propose a new idea or functionality.
 This allows feedback from others before code is written.
 - Issue/Question: Use this issue type, if you need help or have a question.

-## Contributing to Ztalab
+## Contributing to ZTDBP

-This section describes the guidelines for contributing code / docs to Ztalab.
+This section describes the guidelines for contributing code / docs to ZTDBP.

 ### Pull Requests